Eshva/EveHQ-NG.Prototype/README.md

 ## Prototype targets ##
 So what is this prototype for?

 Before I will start to develop the real usefull code I need to solve some infrastructure problems.
 Too many new technologies will be used and should be banded together.
+The application will be distributed as a standalone multi platform application for Windows, Linux and MacOS.
+It will use CCP's SSO-authentication and ESI web-services to do it's job but will be able to work with no internet connection in some kind of offline-mode.
+To be able utilize SSO-authentication it should be able to register a custom protocol (URL-scheme).

+Unfortunatly I have no Mac and don't plan to spend money to buy it.
+May be someday I will setup a Hackintosh in a virtual machine but up then the MacOS version is not a target.
+I will test this prototype only on Windows 10 and Ubuntu 17.10.

+So the list of must have features of this prototype is as follows (on both Windows and Linux):
+* Buildable.
+* Register custom protocol.
+* Singleton instance.
+* Add an EVE-character using SSO-authentication.
+* Aqure and display the character info and the current skill training queue using ESI web-service.

 ## Build ##
 You need to use npm 4.6.1.
 Newer versions up to current (5.5.1) are buggy.